seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 phrase announcing a new *arahant* is very often found in the suttas:

 > *Yassatthāya kulaputtā sammadeva agārasmā anagāriyaṁ pabbajanti, tadanuttaraṁ
-> brahmcariyapariyosānaṁ diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja
+> brahmacariyapariyosānaṁ diṭṭheva dhamme sayaṁ abhiññā sacchikatvā upasampajja
 > vihāsi*.[^fn50]
 >
 > In this very life he realized by his own higher knowledge and attained to